LEEP Into School

 Lutherlyn's renowned Environmental Education Program comes to your school!

-The LEEP staff has developed in-school activity modules for children in pre-school through second grade.
-All of the modules include hands-on experiences with real (but not live) animal specimens from Lutherlyn's Eberly Environmental Education Center, games, stories, and the knowledge of the LEEP staff members.
-The activities are based on state standards for primary and early childhood education.
+The LEEP staff has developed in-school activity modules for elementary students.
+Many of the modules include hands-on experiences with real (but not live) animal specimens from Lutherlyn's Eberly Environmental Education Center, games, stories, and the knowledge of the LEEP staff members.
+The activities are based on state standards for science education.

-In addition, the LEEP Staff can work with teachers to bring many of the activities in the Program Options Guide into the classroom or onto the school grounds for grades 3 through 5.
-Teachers simply need to discuss what indoor and outdoor resources are available for use when registering for a program and the LEEP Staff will design a unique experience for their classes.
+The modules listed below can be done in most school settings.
+Depending on access to outdoor facilities, the LEEP Staff can work with teachers to bring more of the activities in the Program Options Guide onto the school grounds.
+Teachers simply need to outline what indoor and outdoor resources are available for use when registering for a program and the LEEP Staff will design a unique experience for their classes.

 Pre-K through Second Grade Activities